 Unfortunately, a patient’s need for custom orthotics may often be considered only after an inadequate response to chiropractic care.
 Patients with an obvious need should be casted and fitted for orthotics early in their treatment plan.
 Consistently using orthotics with your adult patients will enhance your adjustments and speed recovery.

 Therefore, in addition to a spinal evaluation, ask patients about problems in their ankles, knees and hips.
-Every new patient exam should also include an evaluation of the patient’s gait, shoes and feet.
+Every new patient chiropractic initial exam should also include an evaluation of the patient’s gait, shoes and feet.
 Objective evidence obtained through observation and functional testing supports the need for care and reassures patients that you have considered every possibility.

 You should introduce your exam by saying something like this: